This module explains how to extract a part or melody from an existing piece of music.

 first_part = my_work.parts['Soprano']

-(However, this is not generally recommended unless you know for certain how parts were labeled [i.e. you did it yourself].
+(Index numbers are the most reliable way to access parts.
+In order to access parts by the label, you must be sure that you know exactly how parts were labeled [i.e. you did it yourself] and the label is spelled correctly.
 Labels in digital corpora can exhibit irregularities of spelling and convention.)

-We can view the excerpted part using the same method as above if we choose:
+We can view the excerpted part using the same method as above:

-Finally, if you want to focus on a particular passage within a part, you can specify the passage using the measures property.
-For example, this code redefines first_part as measures 1 through 4 of the melody:
+Finally, if you want to focus on a particular passage within a part, you can specify the passage using the .measures property.
+For example, this code isolates the first 4 bars of the soprano part as a passage with a unique variable name: